 Humboldt's discoveries in Central and South America, as well as in Cuba, were first published in French, in 23 volumes, between 1805 and 1834.
 He was a pioneer in the sciences of physical geography and meteorology; he observed the relation between altitude and temperature; his knowledge of astronomy and his curiosity about meteor showers soon led to some important discoveries by others.
 He introduced the technique of mapping climates by charting isotherms; he studied tropical storm patterns; he recorded variations in the earth's magnetic intensity; and observed relationships between geographical environments and plant distribution.
 If Lewis had been as gifted a naturalist as Humboldt, the natural history of the American Northwest might have been quite different after 1806 than it was when the young Virginian left it.
-On the other hand, Humboldt's writings on mosquitoes were not among his most valuable legacies, for the science of entomology, although far from new, was still in a disorganized condition during the decade when he and Lewis were exploring their far-flung corners of the Western Hemisphere.
+On the other hand, Humboldt's writings on mosquitoes were not among his most valuable legacies, for the science of entomology, although far from new, was still in a disorganized condition during the decade when he and Lewis were exploring their respective, far-flung corners of the Western Hemisphere.

 --Joseph Mussulman, 07/2011